 The first bishop of Pueblo, Bishop Joseph C. Willging, formerly the Vicar General of the Diocese of Helena, Montana, was installed at Sacred Heart Cathedral on March 12, 1942.
 He served the Diocese for seventeen years and was known as a "gifted organizer."
 During his episcopate the number of parishes increased from approximately thirty-nine to sixty and the number of priests increased from eighty-four to one hundred fifty-one.
 He insured the parochial education of children by encouraging the establishment of Catholic schools, and by inviting catechetical and missionary Sisters to tend to the catechetical instruction of both children and adults.
 Also during this period, the number of Catholic hospitals within the Diocese increased.
 His era of administration benefited from the post-war economy and the enthusiasm of the newly organized Diocese.
 Bishop Willging died suddenly in March 1959 of a heart attack.

 Installed at Sacred Heart Cathedral on October 6, 1959 was Bishop Charles A. Buswell, from Oklahoma.
+Bishop Buswell served the Diocese of Pueblo for twenty years.
 His epoch of leadership was characterized by the changes he introduced after the Second Vatican Council, which began in 1962.
 Present at all session of Vatican II, Bishop Buswell was inspired to affect positive liturgical change.
 He encouraged personal participation among the laity in the celebration of the mass, and emphasized ecumenism and social justice.
 Under his leadership, advisory boards comprised of both laity and clergy were formed, and the first lay administrator, Alex Staab, was hired at the Diocese.
 Also, it was during this time that the Bishop's Diocesan Fund was established to help support diocesan programs (1967).

 Perhaps more difficult than implementing the vast changes brought about by Vatican II, was the decision to close Pueblo's twelve parochial schools in 1971.
 The action came after years of trying to find a financial solution to support the struggling school system.
 Although a difficult and controversial move, Bishop Buswell determined that if the Diocese could not provide Catholic education to everyone, it would not provide Catholic education to only the more financially fortunate.

-Bishop Buswell served the Diocese of Pueblo for twenty years.
-At the age of sixty-five, he relinquished leadership of the Diocese to the third Bishop, Arthur N. Tafoya, from the Archdiocese of Santa Fe.
-Bishop Tafoya was installed on September 10, 1980.
+The third Bishop, Arthur N. Tafoya, from the Archdiocese of Santa Fe was installed on September 10, 1980.
 Confronting the Bishop were the challenges of a declining population of registered Catholics, and a nationwide shortage of priests and vocations to religious life.
-To combat these and other obstacles, and to exact feedback and participation from individual parishes, Bishop Tafoya initiated a goal setting process called Our Journey Together, 1985-1990, which resulted in the formulation of specific goals at the diocesan and parish level.
-This was followed by a second diocesan pastoral plan called, Sharing Our Gifts, 1993-1998; the promulgation of a third pastoral plan is expected soon.
+To combat these and other obstacles, and to obtain feedback and participation from individual parishes, Bishop Tafoya initiated a goal setting process called Our Journey Together, 1985-1990, which resulted in the formulation of specific goals at the diocesan and parish level.
+This was followed by a second diocesan pastoral plan called, Sharing Our Gifts, 1993-1998.

-Other accomplishments in Bishop Tafoya's episcopate include the establishment of the Catholic Diocese Foundation, Inc. Established in 1995, the Foundation functions as a resource to ensure the support of a variety of Catholic agencies and ministries.
-In 1996, the Deaconate program was created.
-This program provides formal training and support for individuals interested in serving their communities as deacons.
-In August 2000, after several years of preparation, eleven men were ordained as deacons; they were the first class in the program.
-The next class is expected to begin in the fall of 2001.
-Bishop Tafoya has also advocated formal Lay Ministry Formation to train leadership among laity.
-Also recently the Diocese has experienced the revitalization of Catholic education: The Shrine of St. Therese, in Pueblo, opened its doors to students after thirty years joining communities in Durango, Grand Junction, Trinidad, and John Neumman Schools in Pueblo, in offering parochial education.
+Other accomplishments in Bishop Tafoya's episcopate include the establishment of the Catholic Diocese Foundation, Inc. Established in 1995, the Foundation functions as a resource to ensure the support of a variety of diocesan parishes, schools and entities in their ministries.
+In 1996, the Deaconate program was created providing formal training and support for individuals interested in serving their communities as deacons.
+Bishop Tafoya advocated formal Lay Ministry Formation to train leadership among laity.
+The Diocese also experienced a revitalization of Catholic education: St. Therese Catholic School in Pueblo opened its doors to students offering parochial education joining St. Columba in Durango and Holy Family in Grand Junction.

-Bishop Stephen J. Berg, a native of Miles City, Montana and priest of the Diocese of Fort Worth, Texas was ordained and installed as the fifth Bishop of Pueblo on February 27, 2014, by Denver Archbishop Samuel J. Aquila at a Mass in Pueblo.
+Bishop Stephen J. Berg, a native of Miles City, Montana and priest of the Diocese of Fort Worth, Texas was ordained and installed as the fifth Bishop of Pueblo on February 27, 2014.